 Want to learn about the modern manufacturing process?
 Order a pizza.

-The problem is, at a high level, information wants to be free.
-Translated, your customers and your competitors are going to find this information out anyway.
+The problem is that information wants to be free at a high level.
+Translated, your customers and your competitors will find this information out anyway.
 And, really, your customers would appreciate knowing it, so you may be doing yourself more harm than good by not sharing it.

-Attitudes and expectations around what kind information is shared with customers has changed, and you can thank the e-commerce/online shopping experience for that.
-The name for this shift in expectations is the Amazon Effect, after the online retailer that somewhat ushered in the e-commerce boom.
+Attitudes and expectations around what kind of information is shared with customers have changed, and you can thank the e-commerce/online shopping experience for that.
+The name for this expectation shift is the Amazon Effect, after the online retailer that somewhat ushered in the e-commerce boom.
 But Amazon isn’t alone in shifting customer expectations.

 Visibility: Move from provider to partner

-Customers today have been conditioned to expect two things: an easy shopping experience and visibility into processes.
-The easiest place to see how both of these expectations come together is actually at dinner time.
 When was the last time you ordered a pizza?
-Did you do it online through a restaurant’s web site?
-If you did, you may have noticed that some of them now track your pizza through the entire “manufacturing” process, beginning to end.
+Did you do it online through a restaurant’s website?
+If you did, you might have noticed that some of them now track your pizza through the entire “manufacturing” process, beginning to end.
 You can see it being made.
 You can see it leave the restaurant.
 You can get a pretty reasonable expectation of when that pizza will be at your door.

 Imagine that in a manufacturer/customer relationship.
 What would it do to your relationships if your customers could go online and see exactly where an order was and if there was a delay?
 Hint: It’s going to make those relationships stronger.

-It’s OK to let the customer know where their project is in the manufacturing process.
+Letting the customer know where their project is in the manufacturing process is OK.
 It’s OK to let them know there is a problem with the shipment of parts from China.
 It’s a lot more productive to be open about those communications, whether they are positive or negative, and work with the customer.
 It’s how you shift your relationship from provider to partner.

 How do you open visibility into your processes?
 Software integration with CRM.

-Integrating with the back office is common, especially accounting systems where orders and shipments are transferred/tracked.
-Manufacturing companies in particular are heavy users of this type of integration since they have disparate back office systems, such as ERPs that have inventory, materials planning, procurement, forecasting and other data that has to be tracked.
+Integrating with the back office is common, especially in accounting systems where orders and shipments are transferred/tracked.
+Manufacturing companies, in particular, are heavy users of this type of integration since they have disparate back office systems, such as ERPs, with inventory, materials planning, procurement, forecasting, and other data that must be tracked.